AnkitMandusia/Spe-Knowledge-Assistant/README.md

+# 🧠Spe Knowledge Assistant
-# 📄 Document Q&A API with RAG and Pinecone
+## 📄 Document Q&A API with RAG and Pinecone

 **A high-performance, API-first implementation of a Retrieval-Augmented Generation (RAG) system for querying PDF documents.**